Mary Temple1

 Consanguinity Index=0.0%

-Elizabeth Dorothy Kennedy was born on 9 August 1922.1 She is the daughter of Captain Aubrey Leo Kennedy and Sylvia Dorothy Meysey-Thompson.1 She married, firstly, Charles Russell-Scarr, son of Frederick Scarr, on 8 September 1945.1 She and Charles Russell-Scarr were divorced in 1958.1 She married, secondly, Jeremy John Le Mesurier, son of Roderick Le Mesurier and Diana Elizabeth Meysey-Thompson, on 14 October 1960.1
+Elizabeth Dorothy Kennedy was born on 9 August 1922.1 She was the daughter of Captain Aubrey Leo Kennedy and Sylvia Dorothy Meysey-Thompson.1 She married, firstly, Charles Russell-Scarr, son of Frederick Scarr, on 8 September 1945.1 She and Charles Russell-Scarr were divorced in 1958.1 She married, secondly, Jeremy John Le Mesurier, son of Roderick Le Mesurier and Diana Elizabeth Meysey-Thompson, on 14 October 1960.1 She died on 18 June 2013 at age 90.2

 From 8 September 1945, her married name became Scarr.
 From 14 October 1960, her married name became Le Mesurier.
-She lived in 1999 at 4 Gordon Place, London, England.1
+She lived in 1999 at 4 Gordon Place, London, EnglandG.1

 Children of Elizabeth Dorothy Kennedy and Charles Russell-Scarr